Teddy Afro: 2012–2017: Tikur Sew and Ethiopia

-After his breakthrough, Teddy released his fourth album, Tikur Sew, on 14 April 2012.
-The album is dedicated to Emperor Menelik II and the Battle of Adwa, the war of colonial resistance between the Ethiopian forces and the Italian Empire in 1896.
+After his breakthrough, Teddy released his fourth album, Tikur Sew, on 14 April 2012, paying homage to Emperor Menelik II and the Battle of Adwa.
 Tikur Sew became the most expensive and widely sold album in Ethiopia after his fifth album, Ethiopia.
 It achieved significant sales in music markets.
 AdikaRecords' producer Ashenafi Zeleke mentioned that the music markets required 500,000 CDs and 200,000 cassettes for the album, indicating its popularity.

 On 22 August 2014, Teddy released "Be 70 Dereja," which garnered 9.1 million views on YouTube within two years.
 The music video featured 1970s-themed black-and-white scenarios in Ethiopia, showcasing various monuments and places.

 Teddy's fifth album, Ethiopia, was officially released on 2 May 2017.
 It reached the top of the Billboard World Albums chart in that month, with more than 600,000 units sold by then.

-2020–present: "Demo Be Abay" and upcoming projects
+2020–2025: "Demo Be Abay" and single career perpetuation

 Kassahun held the Adwa!
 Wede Fikir Guzo concert on 22 February 2020 to a record-breaking crowd in Addis Ababa Meskel Square.

 On 3 August 2020, Teddy released "Demo Be Abay", a song dedicated to the Abbay river, known in English as the Blue Nile River.
 The song is a critique of Egyptian attitudes, or "Egypt's shamelessness", in regard to its claims over the waters of the river Nile; Egypt had claimed that the filling of the reservoir for the Grand Ethiopian Renaissance Dam would endanger its water supply.
 On 2 November 2021, he released "Armash", which reflects the ongoing situation in Ethiopia especially the Tigray War and calls for unity of Ethiopians.
-On 21 June 2022, a song titled "Na'at" was released following a massacre of 600 Amharas in Gimbi district in West Wollega Zone of Oromia Region.
+On 21 June 2022 a song titled "Na'at" was released following a massacre of 600 Amharas in Gimbi district in West Wollega Zone of Oromia Region.
 "Na'at" was critical for Abiy Ahmed government over ongoing civil conflict in the country.

+2026–present: Etorika

+In April 2026, Tewodros announced his comeback album titled Etorika, officially released on 16 April 2026.
+His initial remarks about the album widely circulated on social media and sparked controversy.
+Due to its alleged political sensitive nature and anti-governmental rhetoric like its predecessor Yasteseryal (2005), the government banned his album to be released on official sites.
+The Coalition for Ethiopian Unity (CUD) condemned the ban in press conference as deliberate tool for the ruling party manipulation on the upcoming election in June.

+On 17 April, Meseret Media reported that approximately 105 youths had been arrested in Addis Ababa for streaming "Das Tal (Ansaw)" meaning "put up the tent", a trending track from the album that addresses contemporary political divisions and ethnic tension in Ethiopia and the silencing of the innocent civilians.